brokolit/wisdom/README.md

 # Welcome to the Doyo's wisdom

-Here you will find useful documentation regarding Brokolit products.
+Here you will find useful documentation regarding Doyo products.

 Here's the documentation available: